gregvissing/front-row-greg/content/posts/web-accessibility.md

 ## What took so long for Accessibility to become a big topic?

+* Recently became a prominent issue
+* Trade off between Design and Accessibility
+* Limited by budget/calendar

 ## What impairments must we consider in making a Website Accessible?

 **Visual**(Applies to ~7,675,600 = 2.4% -[source](https://www.nfb.org/resources/blindness-statistics?gclid=EAIaIQobChMIisyNzcyI3AIVg7bACh11lQJNEAAYASAAEgIAc_D_BwE))